martyca/flac_2_mp3/README.md

 # flac_2_mp3
-Converts flac files from the current folder to mp3 using the lame code at a constant bitrate of 320.
+Converts flac files from the current folder to mp3 using the lame codec at a constant bitrate of 320.
 ## Installation
 `docker pull martyca/flac_2_mp3:latest`
 ## Usage